calcoloergosum/vocagen/README.md

 2. Sort by frequency.
 For each word:
 3. Throw it at an LLM to make 10 example sentences.
 I used OpenAI.
 4. Translate the sentences.
 I used GCP Translate API.
 For each sentence:
-5. Make an audio.
+6. Make an audio.
 I used GCP TTS API.
+7. Make a description of image using LLM.
+I used OpenAI.
-6. Make an image.
-I used local ComfyUI API.
+8. Make an image.
+I used local ComfyUI server with FLUX.

 After everything is done, run frontend by `cd frontend && npm start`.
 Also, run backend by `python backend.py`.